 When establishing a company, the foreign national must transfer their money of at least 5 million yen to their own Japanese bank account.
 However, if the foreign national has been in Japan for less than three months, the Japanese bank will not usually provide a bank account for them.

-Then how to treat this problem?
+Then how to treat this problem, generally?

-In regular business management visa procedures, it isn’t easy to establish a company unless they have a relative or business partner who has a bank account in Japan.
+In the regular business management visa procedures, it isn’t easy to establish a company unless they have a relative or business partner who has a bank account in Japan.

 In the regular business management visa procedure, the foreign national needs to secure an office in Japan and starts paying the rent before applying for a regular business management visa.
 Although the applicant will not conduct business until the visa is approved, they will still have to pay the monthly rent.
 Further, if the visa is not approved finally, they will have paid the rent in vain, hurting financially and emotionally.